harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

    > **Note:** This is different than Kafka cluster API keys.

 ## Setup
+The terraform script provided will help you automate everything that you need in your cloud account from Environment,Sevice account to KSQLdb Cluster.
+Please note that you need to run KSQL queries manually in order create streams, tables and perfrom joins.

 1. This demo uses Terraform  to spin up resources that are needed.